2018 Registration Open!

 Are you new to the StarCraft AI Competition?
 Want a fully functional bot to start with and modify?
 We have provided the UAlbertaBot as an open source project with full documentation which you can use as a good point of entry to the competition.
 If you do use the code however please uphold the spirit of competition and ensure you make significant modification to the bot before you submit it.
 We don't want multiple copies of the same bot competing!

-Welcome to the home of the annual Starcraft AI competition which is organized by David Churchill at Memorial University of Newfoundland and sponsored by AIIDE - the AI for Interactive Digital Entertainment conference.
+Welcome to the home of the annual Starcraft AI competition which is organized by David Churchill at Memorial University of Newfoundland and associated with AIIDE - the AI for Interactive Digital Entertainment conference.

 During this event, programs will play Starcraft Broodwar games against each other using BWAPI, a software library that makes it possible to connect programs to the Starcraft: BroodWar game engine.